-As with all teaching activities, the aim is to encourage and motivate learners to absorb, understand and retain as much content as possible.
+As with all teaching activities, the aim is to encourage and motivate learners to absorb, understand, and retain as much content as possible.
 To achieve this, the teacher has to conduct the lesson plan outline.
 It is necessary to set clear objectives and goals for your lesson to make sure that you cover the most relevant information and stay within the topic.
-By so doing, you can plan and execute your lesson to ensure that goals and objectives are holistically met.
+By so doing, you can plan and execute your lesson to ensure that goals and objectives are met every time.

-Lesson information not only includes content but also the developmental and learning needs of the learners.
-When planning for a lesson, you should begin by understanding the needs of the students as well as the learning context.
-This entails what is to be taught, what students should be able to achieve and how performance is going to be gauged at the end of the lesson.
+The information on lesson plans includes content and the developmental and learning needs of the learners.
+When planning for a lesson, you should begin by understanding the needs of the students and the learning context and goals.
+This entails what you should teach, what students should be able to achieve, and how performance will be gauged at the end of the lesson.

-Lesson Plan Outline Topics
+Lesson Plan Topics

 Benchmarks and Performance Standards